Addiction Treatment In Texarkana, TX

 - Region 4 has a rate of 228.1 per 100,000 people incarcerated for drug and alcohol offenses.
 This is twice as many as the state of Texas.

 Vertava Health operates a residential treatment facility located about three hours from Texarkana.
-The Treehouse is known for its rustic flavor and beautiful views.
+Vertava Health Texas is known for its rustic flavor and beautiful views.

 Our facility offers evidence-based interventions designed to go beyond addiction.
 We focus on the whole person and address trauma and complex mental health problems.
-For information on the admissions process at The Treehouse, reach out to Vertava Health today.
+For information on the admissions process at Vertava Health, reach out to us today.